TanmayBhayani/ProjectsSummary/README.md

 Showcasing my work and interests.
 These are My ML/AI projects.
 Liner Regression From Scratch.
-Logistic Regression From Scratch
+Logistic Regression From Scratch.
 Neural Networks from Scratch.
-Lane Detection using OpenCV in Java.
+Lane Detection using OpenCV.